eating out

 But the food was truly exceptional, and because many small parts can make a large part we felt surprisingly full after we had eaten.

 Taking two retired tattie farmers was an interesting move.
-When you've worked the fields you're used to substantial fare, and the prospect of oxtail billed as the main course tempted them.
+When had a life of physical hard work you tend to enjoy substantial fare, and the prospect of oxtail billed as the main course tempted one of them.

-The meal commenced in style (as it was to continue) with an 'amuse bouche' of gazpacho soup with a creative but unlavish garnish.
+The meal commenced in style with an 'amuse bouche' of gazpacho soup with a creative but unlavish garnish.

 Starters of smoked salmon with asparagus followed with an alternative prawn and crab cocktail.
 Both were superb.